Introduction

 -

-Define an IAM role with the necessary permissions to perform required AWS operations.
+Define an IAM role with the permissions Terraform Enterprise requires to perform its AWS operations.
+Attach the appropriate policies to the role, such as

 -